hungpham2511/toppra/_sources/installation.rst.txt

 Installation
 =================

-Core functionality
+Core functionalities
 --------------------------

-TOPP-RA can be installed from source by the following steps:
+To install the core functionalities of TOPP-RA, simply do:

 .. code-block:: shell